leodeslf/leaf/UI-UX-Design-Specialization.md

 Proccess scheme:

 1. Content Map & Interaction Map.
 2. Paper Prototyping ⟶ Testing UX ⟶ User Testing UX.
 3. Sitemap (_here we are_).
 4. Wireframe ⟶ Testing UI.
 5. Prototyping ⟶ Testing UI ⟶ User Testing UI.

+### Nielsen's 10 Usability Heuristics

+1. Visibility of system status.
+2. Match between the system and the real world.
+3. User control and freedom.
+4. Consistency and standards.
+5. Error prevention.
+6. Recognition rather than recall.
+7. Flexibility and efficiency of use.
+8. Aesthetic and minimalist design.
+9. Help users recognize, diagnose, and recover from errors.
+10. Help and documentation.

 ### Wireframe

+A wireframe defines **what goes where**.

+They are functional, minimal, consistent, and user-centric.
+Simple and clear.

+Creating a wireframe:

+- Sketch (hand or computer).
+- Geometric shapes and lines.
+- Scale ans hierarchy.
+- Don't get lost in details.
+- Black and white, and grey.
+- Placement on screen.
+- Resuse elements.
+- Visually indicate type of interface elements.

+### Prototype

+It's made for:

+- _Simulating_ the final experience.
+- _Refining_ final UI and UX.
+- Creating a digital prototype for _realistic_ user testing.

+It must simulate:

+- The **platfrorm**:
+  - Scale (relates to eye).
+  - Physicality (relates to body).
+  - Visual + Tactile (together).
+- The **interface**:
+  - Believable UI design.
+  - Believable content.
+  - Believable language.
+- The **Interaction**:
+  - Believable UX design.
+  - Believable path.
+  - Believable responses.
+- The **experience**:
+  - Believable UI design (needs to be in a screen).
+  - Believable UX design (needs to be interactive).
+  - Believable platform / context (needs to be physical device).

 ---